 How long does the egg donation process take?

-Once the screening process is complete the egg donation cycle takes about 12-14 days.
-The cycle includes about 10-12 days of medications and ends with an egg retrieval.
-The egg retrieval is a quick, 30 minute, outpatient procedure that's done under IV sedation.
+Once the screening process is complete, the egg donation cycle takes about 12-14 days.
+The cycle includes about 10-14 days of medications and ends with egg retrieval.
+Egg retrieval is a quick, 30-minute, outpatient procedure done under IV sedation.
 Patients return to their home (if local) or hotel the same day and can travel the next day (if home is not local).

 What are the possible side effects and risks of egg donation?

 It is important to note that side effects are extremely variable from person to person.
 In general, egg donation does have potential side effects.
-Possible symptoms from the medication taken prior to including bloating, abdominal pain and swelling, breast tenderness and moodiness.
-The egg retrieval procedure is guided by transvaginal ultrasound and while serious complications are quite rare they can include bleeding, internal organ damage and infection.
+Possible symptoms from the medication taken prior include bloating, abdominal pain and swelling, breast tenderness, and moodiness.
+The egg retrieval procedure is guided by transvaginal ultrasound, and while serious complications are quite rare, they can include bleeding, internal organ damage, and infection.